mendix/docs/content/en/docs/developerportal/collaborate/epics.md

 #### 3.2.2 Keyboard Shortcuts {#keyboard-shortcuts}

-For Windows, you can use the following shortcuts to select stories on the **Planning** page:
+For Windows, you can use the following keyboard shortcuts to select stories on the **Planning** page:

    * <kbd>Ctrl</kbd> + <kbd>A</kbd> – select all stories
    * <kbd>Ctrl</kbd> + <kbd>D</kbd> – cancel the selection of all stories
    * <kbd>Ctrl</kbd> + click – select multiple stories
    * <kbd>Shift</kbd> + click – select a range of stories

-For Mac, you can use the following shortcuts to select stories on the **Planning** page:
+For Mac, you can use the following keyboard shortcuts to select stories on the **Planning** page:

    * <kbd>Command</kbd> + <kbd>A</kbd> – select all stories
    * <kbd>Command</kbd> + <kbd>D</kbd> – cancel the selection of all stories